tsoichinghin/vps-cpu-monitor/README.md

 **Also, it will send a notification email to your mailbox if you set the Notification Email Setting in Settings.**

 ### Settings
-All software settings behind this section.
+All software settings are behind this section.

 ***Linking Devices Setting***
-Before you use the software, you need to upload your CSV file to linking your VPS devices.
+Before you use the software, you need to upload your CSV file to link your VPS devices.

 ***Notification Email Setting***
 If you want to use the notification feature, you need to fill in your sender email address and recipient email address to set the notification email setting.